JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <header class = "info-header">Interactive package generation</header><p>
 ```

-The PkgTemplate provides an interactive way how to generate a new package.
-The template can be created interactively using the following command.
+PkgTemplate provides an interactive way to generate a new package.
+The template can be created interactively by the following command:

 ```julia
 Template(; interactive=true)
 ```

-Note that we use a really simple template in the above exercise.
+The exercise above used a simple template.
 However, PkgTemplates provides many additional features to simplify the package generation process.
-There are plugins that add documentation or integration with some GitHub features.
+Some plugins add documentation or integration with GitHub features.
 See the official [PkgTemplates documentation](https://invenia.github.io/PkgTemplates.jl/stable/) for more information.

 ```@raw html
 </p></div>